Quick Answer

 For homeowners who prefer the convenience of big box store shopping, Ortho Weed B Gon offers a solid middle-ground option.
 Available at Walmart, Home Depot, and Lowe's, this ready-to-spray herbicide also contains quinclorac.

-Test results: Visible yellowing began at day 2-3, with significant dieback by day 7.
+Field test results: Visible yellowing began at day 2-3, with significant dieback by day 7.
 Not as fast as Drive XLR8, but solid performance considering the convenience factor.

 The advantage: It combines quinclorac with 2,4-D and dicamba, so it kills broadleaf weeds alongside crabgrass.
 If your lawn has crabgrass, dandelions, and clover, this one bottle handles all three.
 The ready-to-spray versions need no mixing.